Her Signature, Their Regret

 Soon after, Paxton was born.

-What hurt most was that Paxton, the little boy who had once stretched out his tiny arms to protect her, had turned into a blade pointed straight at her after Bianca came back.
+What hurt most was that Paxton—the little boy who once threw his tiny arms out to protect her—had turned into a blade aimed at her the moment Bianca returned.

 “Mom, you’re really embarrassing.”